Click here for more Ham Radio Articles on this Site |

 The CPU board was a PCB that came from a Kodak Ektachem Blood Analyzer that was discarded after an upgrade.
 These three schematics were all I had to work with in order to write the firmware.

 The board can accept an 8K, 16K or 32K EPROM and has four memory-mapped 8-bit output ports and three memory-mapped 8-bit input ports (not including the I/O ports on the PPI) along with 4K of Static Ram.
+The board was designed for an 8K EPROM.
+By cutting one trace and adding one wire I converted the board to use a 32K EPROM.
 In order for me to use this board, I had to learn how to program the 8253 Programmable Interval Timer (PIT), the 8255 Programmable Peripheral Interface (PPI), the 8259 Programmable Interrupt Controller (PIC), and the 8251 Universal Synchronous/Asynchronous Receiver-Transmitter (USART).
 Learning how to initialize those and program to work with this board was no trivial task.
 There are no IC Device numbers on the diagrams.
 All that's shown is the function of the IC such as CPU, EPROM, RAM, PIT, PPI, PIC and USART.
 A bit of helpful information is that some ICs show their address range on the diagrams.
 I placed a lot of information about the ICs and the PCB as comments in the source code.
 Having already owned and built my Heathkit H89 computer, it was not extremely hard to understand how this board worked.
 The hardest part was learning how to program the 82xx series support ICs from scratch.
+I was fortunate to have the Intel IC Databooks which had all the needed information.

 Here is the firmware source code (text file) in case you are interested.